levijpuckett/cpp-sorting-algorithms/README.md

     cmake -H. -Btmp_cmake -DCMAKE_INSTALL_PREFIX=$INSTALL_DIRECTORY
     cmake --build tmp_cmake --clean-first --target install

-Where INSTALL_DIRECTORY is the directory into which this software is to be installed.
+Where $INSTALL_DIRECTORY is the directory into which this software is to be installed.

 ### Demonstration
 To run a demonstration of this software, run the following command: